jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 			- ![[Pasted image 20250729101218.png]]
 		- .192 is /26 for subnet mask
 - Change HMI timeout to 0 on front page of web HMI
-- Assigned default page to HMI diagram
+- Assign default page to HMI diagram

 SETTINGS READ:
 - For each data hall for the first couple or so, read with the template and see if there are any differences